 Of the 650 school bus crashes in Virginia, four involved fatalities.
 No school bus occupants or passengers getting on or off buses died.
 Nearly 200 accidents involved injuries.
 Those injured included 68 bus drivers and 239 school bus passengers.
 Of the injured passengers, 220 were younger than 18 years old.

 Accidents happen, but at the same time, when parents put their children on a school bus, they have a right to expect that a well-trained driver is at the wheel of a properly maintained and functioning bus.
 Of 650 school bus drivers involved in accidents in Virginia in 2018, 276, or 42.4%, were found to have made a driving error that contributed to the crash, VA DOT says.

 When a school bus accident occurs and anyone – driver, passenger, pedestrian – is injured, the accident victim may have the right to hold the at-fault driver accountable.
-A parent may file a school bus accident personal injury claim on behalf of an injured child and seek compensation for medical expenses, pain, suffering and other losses.
+A parent may file a school bus accident claim on behalf of an injured child and seek compensation for medical expenses, pain, suffering and other losses.
 However, accident claims involving school districts may be complicated by sovereign immunity involving a school system.
 It is important to contact an experienced Virginia personal injury lawyer promptly after a school bus accident to discuss the appropriate steps to take.

 Common Causes of Accidents Involving School Buses